 Although its FlexPlus account (£13 per month) has stopped offering interest on balances up to £2,500, it does have an attractive free insurance offer.
 If you are using the account for its free insurance (the travel, mobile and breakdown insurance could be worth more than £500 a year in total), it is very competitively priced.

 Nationwide has currently “paused” its refer a friend scheme – which would have seen you share £200 for the switch if you are referred – due to the coronavirus crisis.
-Any referrals made before April 6, 2020 will be honoured and the bank says it hopes to have the scheme up and running again in the future.
+The building society says it hopes to have the scheme up and running again in the future.

 Sign up to our weekly newsletter